TO TRANSFORM YOUR BODY COMPOSITION, YOU NEED TO LIFT HEAVY.

 If your goal is to change your body composition and grow muscle, progressive overload is the gold standard.
 There truly is no substitute.

-The equipment in Gym Pods was specifically selected with this truth in mind.
+We specifically selected our equipment with this truth in mind.
 There are many solutions out there for burning calories - you can run, box, or join workout classes, but if you want to change your body composition (such as build larger calves, glutes, or biceps), you will need to do a progressive overload style program.

 This means that you will consistently increase reps and/or weights overtime, in order to achieve failure, to grow certain muscle groups.
 At some point, you will be lifting heavy - for example, a lot of people’s starting weight for hip thrust will be 150lbs or more.